CervAnn/turing_yearbook/README.md

 ### Set Up

 Clone down this repo.
-Then, run `npm install` follower by `npm start` to initialize the React server.
+Then, run `npm install`, followed by `npm start`, to initialize the React server.

+### Screenshots